 1. Pollutant type determines which scrubber

-Gas scrubbers are pollution control devices designed to remove harmful and unwanted pollutants from exhaust gaseous streams.
+Gas scrubbers are pollution control systems designed to remove harmful and unwanted pollutants from exhaust gaseous streams.
 They come in various types: wet scrubbers, dry scrubbers and semi-dry scrubber.
 Each type has its strengths and applications.

 Contaminant type

 The first step in choosing the right industrial scrubber to identify the type of pollutants your process equipment leaves behind in the exhaust stream(s).
 Certain types of scrubbers can be highly effective for capturing specific contaminants, such as particulate matter, fine droplets (liquid carryover), volatile organic compounds (VOCs), and many others.
-Identifying the pollutant content and makeup of the exhaust gas is crucial for the selecting the right gas-scrubbing approach.
+Identifying the pollutant content and makeup of the exhaust gas is crucial for the selecting the right gas scrubbing approach.

 Scrubber type